oceanprotocol/docs/content/concepts/v4-nft.md

 ### How will Ocean Protocol support the NFT market?

-Ocean Protocol defines an [ERC721Factory](https://github.com/oceanprotocol/contracts/blob/v4Hardhat/contracts/ERC721Factory.sol) contract which will allow users to deploy ERC721 contract instances on any of the supported networks.
-The deployed contract can be associated with Metadata information which describes, also published on-chain.
-The [Metadata](https://github.com/oceanprotocol/contracts/blob/v4Hardhat/contracts/metadata/Metadata.sol) contract will store the information about the asset, and associated access rights defined through roles.
+Ocean Protocol defines an [ERC721Factory](https://github.com/oceanprotocol/contracts/blob/v4Hardhat/contracts/ERC721Factory.sol) contract, allowing users to deploy ERC721 contract instances on any supported networks.The deployed contract can be associated with Metadata information that describes the unique asset.
+The Metadata is also stored on-chain.
+The [Metadata](https://github.com/oceanprotocol/contracts/blob/v4Hardhat/contracts/metadata/Metadata.sol) contract will contain information about the NFT, and associated access rights defined through roles.

 ![Image 1](images/v4-nft-1.png)